Governance of Private Pension Funds

 10.7 As part of good governance practices, pension supervisory authorities should monitor their performance using various measures.

-10.8 Pension supervisory authorities should be accountable for their general conduct and activity through accountability arrangements, which will vary according to specific country circumstances and which may include accountability to a range of bodies, from parliament or head of state, Ministry of Finance to the members and beneficiaries of pension funds or plans.
+10.8 Pension supervisory authorities should be accountable for their general conduct and activity through accountability arrangements, which will vary according to specific country circumstances and may include accountability to a range of bodies, from parliament or the head of state and the Ministry of Finance to the members and beneficiaries of pension funds or plans.

 Related sites